 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the Lodging (Destination) industry in Russia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

-This report originates from Passport, our Lodging research and analysis database.
+This report originates from Passport, our Lodging (Destination) research and analysis database.